Get insider access

 2. Best Upper Mid-Range Soundbar For Movies

-The Samsung HW-Q930C is a more affordable alternative that's also great for watching movies.
-Released in 2023, this premium soundbar offers a stand-out performance with multi-channel content like Dolby Atmos and Dolby Digital, both of which you're likely to come across on streaming platforms and Blu-rays.
-Though it comes with two fewer surround channels than the Samsung HW-Q990C, this soundbar still provides a clear and real feel with sound effects thanks to its two discrete satellite speakers.
+The Samsung HW-Q930D is a more affordable alternative that's also great for watching movies.
+Released in 2024, this premium soundbar offers a stand-out performance with multi-channel content like Dolby Atmos and Dolby Digital, both of which you're likely to come across on streaming platforms and Blu-rays.
+Though it comes with two fewer surround channels than the Samsung HW-Q990D, this soundbar still provides a clear and real feel with sound effects thanks to its two discrete satellite speakers.
 Dialogue is clearly reproduced, and its sub brings plenty of rumble in action-packed scenes.

-This soundbar doesn't get quite as loud as its more premium cousin, and there's more compression when you push it to max volume.
-Still, you may find it's a better value overall since it offers many of the same sound enhancement tools for less.
+This soundbar doesn't get quite as loud as its high-end cousin, and there's more compression when you push it to max volume.
+Still, you may find it offers better value since it has many of the same sound enhancement tools for less.
 For example, the room correction feature automatically optimizes the sound based on your room's unique acoustics.
 If you prefer to manually adjust the bar's sound, a graphic EQ and presets are on hand.
 Built-in Alexa even offers hands-free control.
 Overall, this versatile setup is a great way to watch movies and so much more.
+However, if you don't have the room for satellites, the 2024-release Samsung HW-Q800D is a great alternative that consists of the bar and sub-only.
+Despite being only a 5.1.2 setup, it retains a lot of the sound enhancement tools for a balanced sound, though its surround performance isn't as impressive.

 See our review